vjrossi/tdash6/blueprint.md

     3. After approving the request, they are redirected back to the application at `/auth/sungrow`.
     4. A server action (`getSungrowToken`) automatically exchanges the received authorization `code` for an access token.
     5. The access token data is then displayed on the page for verification.
+*   **Token Exchange:** A server action now correctly handles exchanging the authorization code for an access token by sending the secret key in the `x-access-key` header, as per the Sungrow documentation.
 *   **Configuration:** All API keys and redirect URLs are managed securely via environment variables, compatible with Vercel's production environment.
 This follows the same secure pattern as the Tesla integration.
 *   **Error Handling:** Robust error handling is implemented on both the server action (providing clear logs) and the client-side callback page (displaying user-friendly error messages).
 *   **Status:** **Completed**